 To keep patients informed of their risk of complications from COVID-19, as well as to provide relevant advice, guidance and support as and when necessary, information is also shared with national processing partners for the purposes of issuing letters and emails to patients.

-Read more details here about the organisations with whom we have shared information from the shielded patients list.
+Read more details here about the organisations with whom we have shared information from the Shielded Patient List.

 How long we keep your personal data for

-We will retain your personal data for as long as is necessary for the purposes outlined above in accordance with the Records Management Code of Practice for Health and Social Care 2016 and NHS Digital’s Records Management Policy.
+Data will be processed until the expiry of the COVID-19 Directions which are in place until 31March 2022 (unless extended).
+Data shall be retained for 8 years from the expiry of those Directions in accordance with the Records Management Code of Practice for Health and Social Care 2016 and NHS Digital’s Records Management Policy.

 Other organisations with whom we share your personal data have obligations to keep it for no longer than is necessary for the purposes for which we have shared your personal data.
 Information about this will be provided in their transparency or privacy notices which are published on their websites.